lokenetwork/ffmpeg_principle_book/en/good_comment.md

 ---

-When I was preparing for the autumn recruitment season, I spent more than a month learning the code step-by-step with Luo Ge's "FFmpeg Principles."
+When I was preparing for the autumn recruitment season, I spent more than a month learning the code step-by-step with Luo Ge's "FFmpeg Principle."
 During this time, Luo Ge provided a lot of help, and I also received offers that I was quite satisfied with.
-Luo Ge's "FFmpeg Principles" is truly worth everyone's time to study!
+Luo Ge's "FFmpeg Principle" is truly worth everyone's time to study!

 — **Feng Bao**

 ---

-I have read several articles from "FFmpeg Principles" and have benefited greatly.
+I have read several articles from "FFmpeg Principle" and have benefited greatly.
 It has become my guidebook for further study of FFmpeg source code.
 I am grateful to Luo Ge for writing such an excellent resource.

 — **Wu Fei**